 Articular cartilage is the bearing material lining the articulating surfaces of bones.
 Its primary function is to provide low friction and wear under normal function.
 Cartilage degradation is one of the main events associated with osteoarthritis, a degenerative disease that impacts the quality of life significantly.
 Unlike fractured bone, cartilage is unable to heal on its own, and treatment modalities for osteoarthritis mostly represent palliative measures against pain.
-Therefore cartilage tissue engineering, which aims to regrow cartilage under controlled conditions, represents a highly promising treatment method for the treatment of joint degenerative disease.
+A fundamental understanding of cartilage mechanics is essential to the development of promising treatment modalities.

 Articular cartilage forms a thin layer whose thickness varies from 0.1 mm to 7 mm, with most human joints exhibiting mean thickness values in the range of 1 to 3 mm.
 Therefore, in early studies of cartilage mechanics, the standard method for harvesting tissue samples consisted of coring out cylindrical plugs perpendicularly to the articular surface, or cutting rectangular strips tangentially to the surface.
 Cylindrical plugs were used for compressive testing and strips were used for tensile testing.
 Results demonstrated that the tensile modulus from strips was 10 to 100 times greater than the compressive modulus from plugs.